how is rain measured

 Weather Forecasting

-Accurate rain sensor data helps meteorologists predict the weather.
+Accurate rain sensor data helps weather experts predict the weather.
 It also helps them track storms.
-This leads to timely warnings that protect lives and property.
+This gives fast warnings that help keep people and property safe.

 Water Resource Management